APTITUDE-Consortium/expo-digital-credentials-api/README.md

 If you're using Expo Router, the root application is automatically loaded and executed, even if a custom activity is launched in React Native, and thus your main application logic will be executed (although not visible).

-To prevent this from happening, you can create a small wrapper that returns `null` when the current activity is the get credential activitiy using the `isGetCredentialActivity` method.
+To prevent this from happening, you can create a small wrapper that returns `null` when the current activity is the get credential activity using the `isGetCredentialActivity` method.
 Make sure to only call this method once your app component is loaded, to prevent the app loading to get stuck.

 ```ts
 import { isGetCredentialActivity } from "@animo-id/expo-digital-credentials-api";